IanFindlay/ligrarian/README.md

 **Fiction or Nonfiction**
 **Genre**

-It also adds **Date Finished** - which defaults to today but can be set to yesterday's date or a custom date through a sys argument
+It also adds **Date Finished** - which defaults to today but can be set to yesterday's date or a custom date through the sys arguments 'y' or 'c'.

-All this is done to both the current years tracking sheet and the 'Overall' sheet.